PhD Program Contact / Inquiries

 - 1.0 FCE – courses expanding on the substantive area of study;

-- Apart from CHL5005H, all courses require the prior approval of the student’s committee and the PhD Field Lead.
+- Apart from CHL5005H and CHL5920H, all courses require the prior approval of the student’s committee and the PhD Field Program Director.

-Example: a student wishing to study cardiopulmonary effects of air pollution might pursue the following set of courses: CHL5005H Introduction to Public Health Research; CHL5903H Environmental Health; OEH PhD seminar course (0.5 FCE – under development); CHL5201H Biostatistics for Epidemiologists I; CHL5202H Biostatistics for Epidemiologists II (or, more advanced biostatistics courses, depending upon background); CHE2504H Environmental Pollution Prevention; CHM1401H Transport and Fate of Chemical Species in the Environment.
+Example: a student wishing to study cardiopulmonary effects of air pollution might pursue the following set of courses: CHL5005H Professional Skills for Doctoral Students in Public Health; CHL5903H Environmental Health; CHL5920H OEH Doctoral Seminar Series; CHL5201H Biostatistics I; CHL5202H Biostatistics II (or, more advanced biostatistics courses, depending upon background); CHE2504H Environmental Pollution Prevention; CHM1401H Transport and Fate of Chemical Species in the Environment.

-- Preparation of a document including a critical, in-depth literature review and analysis on the proposed topic, and a set of proposed research questions and methodologies.
+- Preparation of a document providing a critical, in-depth literature review and analysis on the proposed topic;

 - Presentation and oral exam on above, including its relevance to OEH and public health.

-- Development of detailed research plan – the research plan will include a concise review of the literature, justification of the research questions, objectives, hypotheses, design, data collection or data sources, proposed analysis strategies, timetable, approvals (ethics, animal use, biosafety), and potential problems or issues, concluding with references.
+- A concise review of the literature, a set of proposed research questions and methodologies and justification of the research questions, objectives, hypotheses, design, data collection or data sources, proposed analysis strategies, timetable, approvals (ethics, animal use, biosafety), and potential problems or issues, concluding with references;

 - Research activities in support of the student’s thesis questions.

-- Thesis prepared in a format agreed upon by the student’s committee, either in the format of a traditional thesis/ monograph or as a cohesive assemblage of multiple manuscripts.
+- A thesis will be prepared in a format agreed upon by the student’s committee, either in the format of a traditional thesis/monograph or as a cohesive assemblage of multiple manuscripts;

-- Following provisional approval of the thesis by the committee, the student undertakes a preparatory, departmental defense examination.
+- Following provisional approval of the thesis by the committee, the student may undertake a preparatory, Departmental defense.
 This will include a public presentation in the School on the research, immediately followed by a closed committee meeting of the student, the thesis committee and two additional faculty members from the department, identified by the program to act as examiners.
-Typically this preparatory examination will take place 6–8 weeks prior to SGS Final Oral Examination.
+Typically this preparatory examination will take place at least 8 weeks prior to SGS Final Oral Examination (FOE).
+At the committee’s discretion and with approval of the program director, the Departmental Defense may be waived.
+Students are encouraged to review the latest SGS guidelines for the FOE.

-All PhD students and their supervisors are required to complete an annual progress review and an annual funding agreement.
-They should review and comply with the SGS Graduate Supervision Guidelines for Students, Faculty and Administrators.
+All PhD students and their supervisors are required to complete an annual progress review and an annual funding declaration.
+They should review and comply with the SGS Graduate Supervision Guidelines.